 “What combination of exercises will help me train my shoulders effectively?”

 For the most part, you should have one exercise where you focus on lifting heavier weights for fewer repetitions.
-This is where a barbell could be useful – for example, on the overhead press.
-By using a barbell, you can lift heavier weights and place your shoulders under higher mechanical tension.
+Also, this is where a barbell could be helpful – for example, on the overhead press.
+Using a barbell can lift heavier weights and place your shoulders under higher mechanical tension.

-But, it would be best if you also incorporated dumbbell-based exercises like front and side raises, as well as reverse flyes.
+But, it would be best if you also incorporated dumbbell-based exercises like front and side raises and reverse flyes.
 These movements will allow you to target each head better, and by doing them in the higher repetition ranges, you’ll be able to cause more sarcoplasmic growth.